H. Donald Wilson: New Directions

 He remained involved in international issues for the rest of his life.
 He advocated for the creation of a U.S. National Service program including the Peace Corps.
 As Chair of the World Federalists from 1970 - 1977, he worked with Margaret Mead, Father Theodore Hesburgh, Robert McNamara, Luther Evans and James Grant to found New Directions, an ambitious attempt to create a citizen's lobby on international issues.
 Using his corporate experience, Wilson was instrumental in introducing the use of opinion polling, public affairs advertising, direct mail marketing techniques and focus group research (aided by his longtime friend Lester Wunderman, CEO of the advertising firm Young & Rubicam) to understand donor behavior to international issues.
 Wunderman and he believed that such modern lobbying techniques were essential to creating political support for international issues.
 The organization was credited with helping to win passage of the Panama Canal Treaty, but ultimately did not obtain the necessary financial support for long term viability.

 Death

 Wilson never retired.
 In 2006 at the age of 82, he died suddenly in front of his computer while sending email and voicemail about voice technology.
-He and his wife had moved to Collington-Kendal Continuing Care Community in Bowie, Maryland two years earlier, where he took up choral singing and raised tomatoes.